 For this example, setting it to 0 will make the shapes completely dark when they are outside the range of the candle.

 The fifth input specifies the value for the property being affected at the center of the affected range (when the candle is right on top of the element being affected):

 For this example, setting it to 1 will bring the shapes to full brightness when the candle is directly on top of them.

 The last input specifies the exponent to apply to the normalized distance function between the affector and the other elements:

 For example, if this is set to 1, then the change in the brightness of elements will follow a linear progression as distance changes.
 Setting it to 2 will make it a quadratic, and 3 will make it cubic.
 For this example, any value between 1 or 2 should be fine.

-In some cases you'll only want the property affector to affect specific elements in the Room.
-To make that happen, you can set the Property Affector Tag Filter setting and only elements tagged with that value will be affected:
+In some cases, you'll only want the property affector to affect specific elements in the Room.
+To make that happen, you can set the Property Affector Tag Filter setting to a specific tag and only elements tagged with that value will be affected: